Matei87/artistry/README.md

 # Artistry

-A presentational website for a painting enthusiasts.
+A presentational website for a painting enthusiast.

 # Built With